-Amounts due from lessee under finance leases are recorded as receivables at an amount equal to the Company's net investment in the leased assets.
-Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the net investment outstanding in respect of the lease term.
+Leases are classified as finance leases when substantially all of the risks and rewards of ownership transfer from the Company to the lessee.
+Amounts due from lessees under finance leases are recorded as receivables at the Company's net investment in the leases.
+Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the net investment outstanding in respect of the lease.